Albedo One: Industry attention and awards

 Between 1997 and 1999 Albedo One was honored three times by the European Science Fiction Society, winning Awards for "Best Magazine" and "Best Publisher".

-Stories from the magazine have often earned Honorable Mentions in the Year's Best Science Fiction edited by Gardner Dozois and the Year's Best Fantasy and Horror edited by Ellen Datlow, Kelly Link and Gavin Grant.
+Stories from the magazine often earned Honorable Mentions in the Year's Best Science Fiction edited by Gardner Dozois and the Year's Best Fantasy and Horror edited by Ellen Datlow, Kelly Link and Gavin Grant.

-Despite this, it is only relatively recently that stories from the magazine have been reprinted in the Year's Best volumes, with "The Bad Magician" by Philip Raines and Harvey Welles (from Albedo One issue 28) reprinted in volume 18 of the Year's Best Fantasy and Horror 2004 and "I Hold My Father's Paws" (from issue 31) by David D. Levine reprinted in volume 24 of the Year's Best Science Fiction 2006.
+Despite this, it was only relatively recently that stories from the magazine were reprinted in the Year's Best volumes, with "The Bad Magician" by Philip Raines and Harvey Welles (from Albedo One issue 28) reprinted in volume 18 of the Year's Best Fantasy and Horror 2004 and "I Hold My Father's Paws" (from issue 31) by David D. Levine reprinted in volume 24 of the Year's Best Science Fiction 2006.

-Albedo One was voted 8th in the Nominations for the Hugo Award under the "Best Semiprozine" category for 2006.
-Although only the top five in the list are deemed to have earned a Nomination for the Hugo Award under this category, the event is notable as being the first time Albedo One has had a presence on the nominations list (and the first time an Irish genre magazine has had a presence).
-The event is also notable in that Albedo One was placed ahead of other well-known magazines such as Lady Churchill's Rosebud Wristlet, Postscripts and Apex Digest.
+Albedo One was voted 8th in the nominations for the Hugo Award under the "Best Semiprozine" category for 2006.
+Although only the top five in the list were deemed to have earned a nomination for the Hugo Award under this category, the event was notable as being the first time Albedo One had a presence on the nominations list (and the first time an Irish genre magazine had a presence).
+The event was also notable in that Albedo One was placed ahead of other well-known magazines such as Lady Churchill's Rosebud Wristlet, Postscripts and Apex Digest.